TIBCOSoftware/tci-flogo/samples/app-dev/Mapping-Arrays/if-else/readme.md

 ![Else Block Mappings First Flow](../../import-screenshots/ifelse/flow1_elseMappings.png)
 ![If Conditions Second Flow](../../import-screenshots/ifelse/flow2_ifCondition.png)

 * We might think of ternary operator to achieve this but that would end up setting null or empty value "".
 So Feedback cannot be removed from output using this approach.
-It would should null or "".
+It would show null or "".
-* $activity[call_postOrderDetails].ShoppingCartOrder.ShoppingCartOrder.Status == "delivered" ?  $activity[call_postOrderDetails].ShoppingCartOrder.ShoppingCartOrder.Feedback : null
+** $activity[call_postOrderDetails].ShoppingCartOrder.ShoppingCartOrder.Status == "delivered" ?  $activity[call_postOrderDetails].ShoppingCartOrder.ShoppingCartOrder.Feedback : null

 ## Run the application